Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 PIA’s Linux GUI is identical to its other VPN apps.

-Most notably, PIA includes its kill switch on Linux.
-This saved us from having to manually configure one in our Linux’s network settings which can be time-consuming.
+Crucially, PIA includes its kill switch on Linux.
+This saved us from having to manually configure one in Linux’s network settings which can be time-consuming and, frankly, quite difficult.

 PIA lets you use its advanced kill switch and ad-blocker on Linux.

-You also have access to PIA’s ad-blocker, split tunneling, and full server network.
+You also have access to the VPN’s ad-blocker, split tunneling, and full server network.
 This level of feature parity is exceptional and makes it worthwhile to use a VPN on Linux.

 We found PIA a lot easier to use than most VPNs we test on Linux.
 You only need to click the power button once to connect and most of its extra features are neatly hidden within a drop-down menu.